-REGULAOTORY AMENDMENT 9 TO THE FISHERY MANAGEMENT PLAN FOR THE SNAPPER GROUPER FISHERY OF THE SOUTH ATLANTIC REGION vermilion snapper, gag, and greater amberjack.
-Specify split season quotas for the black sea bass fishery and spawning season closure under the current Framework
+REGULAOTORY AMENDMENT 9 TO THE FISHERY MANAGEMENT PLAN FOR THE SNAPPER GROUPER FISHERY OF THE SOUTH ATLANTIC REGION snapper, and split season quotas for the black sea bass fishery under the current Framework Procedure.
+Modify sea turtle release gear requirements.